 But in 2008 the Finnish government introduced a new policy for the homeless: It started implementing the “Housing First” concept.
 Since then the number of people affected has fallen sharply.

 Finland has set itself a target: Nobody should have to live on the streets – every citizen should have a residence.

 And the country is successful: It is the only EU-country where the number of homeless people is declining.

-How everyone is given residence in Finland
+Housing first: How everyone is given residence in Finland

 It is NGOs such as the “Y-Foundation” that provide housing for people in need.
 They take care of the construction themselves, buy flats on the private housing market and renovate existing flats.
 The apartments have one to two rooms.
 In addition to that, former emergency shelters have been converted into apartments in order to offer long-term housing.